hanuj2ee/vehicle-status-app/README.md

 ### Backend
 	Java 11
         Maven
+### Front End
+	Node Js latest
+	Angular latest

 ## Build
-Travis is used to do CICD of the application.
+TeamCity is used to do CICD of the application.
 ###